tcrowe/sample-sync-websockets/docs/synchronize-websockets.md

 The class persists this information into a hash table, a JavaScript `Object`, and allows us to broadcast that information out to every other user.

+You may want to copy `./src/server/lib` unless you want to implement the `CharacterManager` yourself.

 ---

 ## Socket.io Socket events